wingedearth/filmavatar/README.md

 of national TV networks would also provide certain content with a local emphasis via locally produced news programs.

-In 2012, a company called Aereo attempted to solve the problem by extending local broadcast reception to ideally located antennae that members of the public could lease in order to stream can time-shift video content for viewing at home.

-Broadcasters did not like Aereo's solution, because it was outside of the rigidly regulated telecommunications standards that allowed broadcasters and copyright owners to reap the benefits of "retransmission royalties" from cable companies, who have distributed the majority of television content for decades.
-After Aereo's defeat in the Supreme Court, the public is left with few options for large amounts of free video content curated by their communities.

-Sites like YouTube.com offer certain solutions, but are unfortunately burdened by a reliance on popularity, advertisements, and a lack of a full station's worth of premium content through a single portal.

 See the following articles for more information:

 - [Welcome to Web TV, Cord Cutters.
 Don't Forget Your Credit Card](http://www.cnet.com/news/welcome-to-web-tv-cord-cutters-dont-forget-your-credit-card/)